Tech Support

 2. Without the remote:

 • There are buttons on the back of the monitor.
 The location of these buttons can be found using the labels which are in front of the monitor.
-(See image below) Tech Support
+(See image below) Image showing button labels for Advising conference room monitor

 • The power button is circled in red.
 The buttons are on the back of the monitor approximately 3 inches above its label.